Dotnet-x86/RBXFlag/README.md

 ## Overview

 `Flag` is a flexible library for handling flag-based systems in Roblox.
 It allows you to define, manage, and manipulate flags using integers, which are highly efficient for storage and performance.
-The library provides an easy way to store multiple flags within a single integer and offers functions to toggle, check, and manage flag states.
+The library uses `bit32` to store multiple flags within a single integer, allowing compact and efficient flag management.
+You can toggle, check, and manage the states of flags using bitwise operations, making it ideal for performance-critical systems.

-This library is useful for handling a variety of use cases, such as managing multiple boolean attributes or states in a compact manner, ideal for performance-critical systems.
+This library is useful for handling a variety of use cases, such as managing multiple boolean attributes or states in a compact manner, and it's especially efficient for systems where managing a large number of boolean states is necessary.

 ## Features

-- **Compact Storage**: Flags are stored in an integer, which allows for efficient storage and performance.
+- **Compact Storage**: Flags are stored in a single integer using `bit32` bitwise operations, which allows for efficient storage and performance.
 - **Easy Flag Management**: Supports toggling, checking, and clearing flags.
 - **Custom Flag Definitions**: Allows you to define your own flags and their corresponding boolean values.
+- **Efficient Flag Operations**: Uses `bit32` for bitwise operations to manage multiple flags with a single integer.
 - **Compatibility**: Works well with Roblox games and can be used in a variety of scenarios where boolean states are required.

 ## Usage